SpinalHDL/SpinalHDL/README.md

  - If you modify the SpinalHDL core (the compiler itself), please, share your improvements.

 Also, SpinalHDL is provided "as is", without warranty of any kind.

+## Thanks to

+The continuous localization is hosted on [Weblate](https://hosted.weblate.org/projects/spinaldoc-rtd/).